nikita-volkov/install-to-project-repo/README.md

 * When run in interactive mode (`-i`) it asks you to choose from the possible variants of name resolution.
 In this mode you can parse files of different naming standards.

-* When run with `-d` modifier it deletes all successfully installed jars in the `lib` folder.
+* When run with `-d` modifier it removes all successfully installed jars from the `lib` folder.

 * After successful installation of all jars it prints out all according dependencies for your `pom`.